 Download Opera Browser For Ubuntu

-Hello everyone, you can finally download Opera for Ubuntu and I hope you are all having a great Tuesday morning.
+Hello everyone, you can download Opera for Ubuntu and I hope you are all having a great Tuesday morning.
 My Tuesday is going just fine.
 I actually just had my Lunch right now, some fries and salad with tons of tomatoes, I love tomatoes, lol anyway, enough about food, please read on…

 Today we will show you how to install the latest Opera Browser for Ubuntu or any other Linux distro you might have installed, including the popular Elementary OS or the rising Linux Mint.
 First off, lets find out what makes Opera Browser/Opera Mini such a popular choice on any OS.